venky4c/multi-step-form-router/README.md

 - useState, useEffect, and useCallback hooks were used
 - useHistory hook from React Router is used to navigate between tabs
 - Tabs are conditionally disabled if the user is not yet permitted to reach a tab
+- Dark mode was implemented using an external library that requires just one line of code